 BDW

-BDW acknowledges and agrees with the Council and the County Council that its interest in the Site pursuant to the agreement [ ] between 1) BDW and 2) Hodson CG Two and dated [ ]22 December 2016 referred to at Recital L3 shall be bound by the terms restrictions covenants and obligations of this Deed and any other interest it acquires in Site pursuant to that agreement or otherwise shall be bound by the terms restrictions covenants and obligations of this Deed.
+BDW acknowledges and agrees with the Council and the County Council that its interest in the Site pursuant to the agreement dated 22 December 2016 between 1) BDW and 2) Hodson CG Two and dated 22 December referred to at Recital L.3 shall be bound by the terms restrictions covenants and obligations of this Deed and any other interest it acquires in Site pursuant to that agreement or otherwise shall be bound by the terms restrictions covenants and obligations of this Deed.

-THE COUNCIL AND THE COUNTY COUNCIL’s covenants
+THE COUNCIL AND THE COUNTY COUNCIL’S COVENANTS

 The Council hereby covenants with the Owners to observe and perform the obligations on the part of the Council set out in the Schedules to this Deed.